 So you’ve got ideas galore.
 Now get your mash on, and cook some vegetables!

 - Place peeled and chopped potatoes in a saucepan and cover with water.
-Bring to a boil, and season with a tablespoon of salt.
+Bring to a boil, and season water with a teaspoon of salt.

 - Stir well to dissolve, then add the prepared potatoes.
 Boil for 15 minutes, or until the potatoes are well cooked and fall-apart tender.

-- While the potatoes cook, heat ghee in a small skillet on medium-low heat.
+- Heat ghee in a small skillet on medium-low heat.
 Add minced ginger and green chili, and sauté until nicely browned.
 Turn off the heat and set aside.

 - Transfer mashed potatoes to a serving dish and drizzle with remaining seasoned ghee.